pacificist-hp/HelloAndroid/README.md

 # HelloAndroid
-some debug code of Android
+some debug code for [Spring for Android](http://projects.spring.io/spring-android/#quick-start)